 You’re desperately trying to meet a project deadline, but your SME is busy doing their actual job, and helping you is clearly not their top priority.

 Try to get the SME invested in the project’s success so they are motivated to make time for the work.
-Discuss the importance of the work you’re creating, and the potential impact of their contributions.
+Discuss the importance of the work you’re creating and the potential impact of their contributions.
 Ask for their opinion, and thank them for their help.
-Share frequent project updates, and show them the work you’ve done on your end.

 - Explain it like I’m eight.
 Ask them to explain the subject the way they would to a small child.
 Then, use this simplified explanation, and build up to reach your desired level of expertise.